Hathor Collection, the first collaboration between Farrah Sit and TRNK, is an inquiry into a dreamscape world in which all life exists in equilibrium.

 Custom designed for every space.

 In this sandy slipcast ceramic wall sconce, generous curves are paired with crisp edges.
 The repetition of geometry create a three dimensional flow.
 The sconce snakes up and off the wall, a sculptural lighting piece that’s understated, and artifact-like.
-Collaboratively designed with Susan Thompson.
+Now available in a solid limestone.
+Custom stones and sizes are available in stone.

 4” x 4” x 21”h